Agile Cultures

 Between roughly 90,000 and 12,000 years ago, Homo sapiens expanded from East Africa across the Middle East, into Eurasia, Australia, and eventually the Americas.
 This movement unfolded across glacial cycles, shifting coastlines, and many ecosystems.
 Groups encountered new animals and plants, extreme climates, deserts, tundras, jungles, and other hominin populations.

-Hunters became fishers along coasts.
-Toolmakers adapted to bone and antler.
-Clothing was tailored for cold climates.
-Nets, needles, lamps, and storage pits appeared.
-Notched bones and symbolic markings preserved memory across seasons.
-These things required anticipation—preparing for winter, spring floods, and animal migrations.
-They adapted to new foods and preparations.
+There is evidence of longer-term planning—anticipating and preparing for winter, spring floods, and animal migrations.
+Humans adapted to new foods and preparations.
 They buried their dead with grave goods to prepare for the unseen afterlife.

 They imagined opportunities beyond the horizon.